 8. Possessing or using an alcoholic beverage in violation of residence hall alcohol policies.

 8a.
-Being in the presence of a violation of the residence hall alcohol policies.
+Being in the presence of alochol in violation of residence hall alcohol policies.

 8b.
 Possession of alcoholic beverage containers in violation of residence hall alcohol policies.